Godzilla: Planet of the Monsters: Marketing

+Theatrical and streaming

 Godzilla: Planet of the Monsters was given a theatrical release in Japan on November 17, 2017.
 In March 2017, it was announced that the film will be streamed in 190 countries via Netflix following the film's Japanese theatrical release.
 Greg Peters, President of Netflix Japan stated, "Working with the best creators such as Toho in bringing Godzilla to Netflix users in over 190 countries marks a major milestone for us".
 In January 2018, Netflix announced that the film will be released worldwide on their platform on January 17, 2018.